-Hormones made in the body called insulin and glucagon help control blood glucose levels.
+Hormones made in the body help control blood glucose levels.

-The test may be done in 2 ways:
+The test may be done in two ways:

 Your doctor may order this test if you have signs of diabetes.
-However, other tests (glucose tolerance test and fasting blood glucose test) are better for diagnosing diabetes.
+More than likely, the doctor will order a fasting blood sugar test.

-If you had a random blood glucose test, normal results depend on when you last ate.
-Most of the time, blood glucose levels will be below 125 mg/dL.
+If you had a random blood glucose test, a normal result depends on when you last ate.
+Most of the time, the blood glucose level will be below 125 mg/dL.

 If you had a fasting blood glucose test:

-Other medical problems may also cause higher-than-normal blood glucose levels, including:
+Other medical problems can also cause a higher-than-normal blood glucose level, including:

-Lower-than-normal blood glucose levels (hypoglycemia) may be due to:
+A lower-than-normal blood glucose level (hypoglycemia) may be due to: